Recession Stress: What can you do about it?

 Recognizing the stress you feel and its lack of helpfulness to anything or anyone, no matter where it comes from, are the first steps in fighting it.
-The mental health professionals interviewed said that anxiety, depression and shame can be part of this recession stress.
-The article provides several symptoms of stress to look for and how to think and act with the creativity and flexibility you’ll need – in addition to self-care and social support – to help you avoid the serious mental and physical issues that can result.
+The mental health professionals interviewed said that anxiety, depression, and shame are big contributors to recession stress.
+The article provides several symptoms of stress to look for.
+It also addresses how to adapt thought and behavior patterns to new circumstances using creativity and flexibility.
+In addition to self-care and social support, these two qualities can help you avoid potentially serious mental and physical issues.

-Distraction, planning a specific time to think about worries and developing a positive mantra are just a few ways to deal with anxiety.
-The article also recommends getting back to basics and aerobic types of exercise for depression.
-Problem-solving and participating in esteem-building activity are some of the suggested alternatives to shame.
-Taking a temporary job below your skill level, following a quest to discover what you most need and are interested in and listening to ideas about what you can do may expand your flexibility.
-Creativity can work for you if you’ll use your imagination to dream up another life for yourself, enjoy simpler pleasures and bring humor into your life.
+Finding healthy distractions, setting aside specific time to deal with worries, and developing a positive mantra are just a few ways to deal with anxiety.
+The article also recommends getting back to self-care basics and taking up aerobic types of exercise to ease depression symptoms.
+Practicing problem-solving and participating in esteem-building activities are some of the suggested alternatives to shame.
+Mahany and the experts she spoke with suggested taking a temporary job below your skill level, discovering what you are most in need of or interested in, and listening to ideas about new possibilities to improve one’s flexibility.
+Creativity can work for you if you like to use your imagination to shape a new life for yourself, enjoy simpler pleasures, and use humor to enhance your daily life.

 If you feel stuck in recession stress, or in danger of it, seek out a good psychotherapist, counselor or life coach.
-Help from a professional can help you come up with a plan to put stress in its place by further managing it and increasing your resiliency – and then, sticking to your plan.
+Help from a professional can help you come up with a plan to put stress in its place by further managing it.
+Working with a professional also provides means of increasing your resiliency and sticking to an established plan.
 If medication is needed, you might also find that helpful.

 Mahany, B. Your emotional stimulus plan: If economic worries leave you anxious or depressed, you have the power to build a strong reserve of coping skills, Chicago Tribune.
 February 20, 2009, online source at http://www.fox4kc.com/lifestyle/health/sns-health-emotional-stimulus-plan,0,3772922.story?page=3